orlando21/nlp_project/README.md

 </p>
 <h3>Other Features</h3>
 <p>
-This code uses Maven.
+This code uses Maven dependency.
 See the OpenNLP documentation for more information.
 </p>
 </body>
 </html>